 As already said, lacquers are more resilient but somewhat vulnerable to scratches.
 Having a dog, especially a big one with proportionally impressive claws, can damage them.
 You must trim the pet’s nails regularly to lessen the effect.
 Personally, we would recommend a water-based polyurethane lacquer in your case.
 Polyurethane varnishes are incredibly durable and the fact that they are a waterborne product will allow you to have the clear finish you want.

-As far as product recommendations go, Bona is the company which invented water based finishes in 1979.
-They remain leaders on market even today.
+As far as product recommendations go, Bona is the company which invented water-based finishes in 1979.
+They remain leaders on the market even today.
 'Bona Traffic HD' would be an excellent choice for your floor.
 We can also recommend 'Junckers HP Commercial', which strikes a fine balance between quality and price.
-Both products can be found in specialists wooden flooring shop and more information about the products, which go with fitting and sealing services are available here.

 Now, how to proceed?
 Well, keep in mind that different floor finishing products may have certain oddities.
 When purchasing such a product, you must be sure exactly how and when to apply it.
 Always follow the manufacturer’s instructions.
 If you aren’t sure about something, go to the place where you purchased the finish and ask them.
 Better safe than sorry.